Kyle Copeland

-Kyle Copeland-Muse (born May 19, 1961) is an American former professional tennis player.
+Kyle Copeland-Muse (born May 19, 1961) is an American tennis player.

 Biography

 Copeland, a native of Montclair, New Jersey, graduated from Montclair High School.
 She is credited as the first black tennis player to appear for Louisiana State University in the SEC.
 She completed her collegiate career at Pepperdine University, graduating in 1982.

-In 1983 she won her biggest professional title when she partnered with Lori McNeil to win the $50,000 Bakersfield Open, an event that was part of the WTA's Virginia Slims series.
+In 1983, she won her biggest professional title when she partnered with Lori McNeil to win the $50,000 Bakersfield Open, an event that was part of the WTA's Virginia Slims series.

 Copeland featured in the doubles main draw of the French Open, Wimbledon and US Open during her career.

-Many sources mistakingly display her given name as Kylie.
+Many sources mistakenly display her given name as Kylie.